LeRoiDesKiwis/UniversalCommandManager/README.md

 # UniversalCommandManager
-Made By MAKAPUSH#9414 with the strong help of Haskell Shitposter, MinusKube, Akami and Hokayado
+Made By MAKAPUSH#9414 with the strong help of Haskell Shitposter, MinusKube, Akami and Hokkaydo

 ## How to download the Library ?
 Just go into [releases section](https://github.com/Maxalus/UniversalCommandManager/releases)